 The morning run that followed was fairly standard up until I stopped to look at the carp in a lake and saw not only carp but eels.
 Lots of eels.
 Free swimming bloody great eels.
 I mean thick as your arm and twice as long horror movie big eels.
 Very impressive.
 Wonder what they taste like?
 I do like unagi.
 Hmmmmm.

+A word on buses.
+Specifically the 339 Clovelly Beach to Millers Point bus.
+They are actually quite good.
+I have never really liked buses, but when you live 4mins from the stop and have a timetable they seem to stick to magnetted to your fridge they become tolerable.
+Never thought I'd say that.
+Anyway, back to the ocean.
 For a change I decided to head 200m south across the car park at Clovelly Pool and go to Gordon's Bay.
 It looked flat and lovely and there were a couple of people swimming and a couple of freediver looking kids getting out.
 I think I overheard one say he thought it was rather cold and I maybe should have listened more because he had a wetsuit on and I had boardshorts and I decided to go in anyway.
 Regardless of what he said the water was quite a way from warm.
 The surface was chilly and when I duck dived I came to realise that the surface was the warm bit.
 Not wanting to admit defeat so early I snorkel swam for a while across rocks and sand, dived down to get a decent look at a blue grouper and then headed back to dry off in the nice warm sun.
 On my way from the water I'd nearly swam into a couple of rotund ladies in for a snorkle of their own.
 They later provided me with an opportunity to be a knight in shining order and a gentleman (their words!)
 On their way out of the bay they seemed to be in some difficulty so I popped down to see if I could help out.
 They'd been knocked over into the rocks a couple of times but seemed OK with that.
 Seems they'd lost a fin.
 What is it with people attaching value to little bits of plastic when their safety may be compromised?
 Sheesh, get out of the bloody water, hand me a mask and I'll go search for the fin.
 Of you stand there and get a bit more battered, up to you.
 So I went back in, got the fin and no, the water had gotten no warmer.
 I can now be a bastard for a while cos I have done something nice.

 No comments: